octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 #### Pattern Matching (Variant type handling)

 Pattern matching is similar to the `switch` construct in Javascript, and can be used to route the program's control flow based on the value of a variant.
-Consider for example the definition of a power switch that turn on/off a light.
+Consider for example the definition of a power switch that turns on/off a light.

 ```js
 type bit is One | Zero